SPREP/mhews/README.md

     - server: Server-only code
     - model: Contains some entity classes like weather, warning, etc.
   - startup: Startup code for client and server.
+  - ui: Contains the pages referred to by the React router.
-  - ui: Contains the Reactjs UI code
+    - components: Contains the UI components used by the pages.
 - public: Image files and sound files to be rendered by the clients.
 - private: Files in this directory are not exposed to the clients.

 ## Development
+Please feel free to fork the repository and create your own app.

 If you use Meteor and Reactjs for the first time, it is highly recommended to go through the tutorials.
 - Reactjs tutorial: https://facebook.github.io/react/tutorial/tutorial.html
 - Meteor tutorial (React version): https://www.meteor.com/tutorials/react/creating-an-app